zeon-studio/hugoplate/content/english/technical-editing/_index.md

 I will keep our every e-mail and file confidential, and I will never send or say anyone anything about our work, unless you instruct me to.
 In return, I ask you to do the same.

-This obviously doesn't apply to the fact that I edited your pattern: I will proudly share the news of its publication on social media, and will include its link and photo in my portfolio (with your permission, of course).
+This obviously doesn't apply to the fact that I edited your pattern: I will proudly share the news of its publication on social media, and will include its photo in my portfolio (with your permission, of course), as well as a link to your website or Ravelry store.

 {{< /accordion >}}